Responsible Disclosure Policy

 - We may choose to ignore low quality reports.

-In case of doubt about the applicability of this policy, please contact us first via this e-mail address, to ask for explicit permission.
+In case of doubt about the applicability of this policy, please contact us first to ask for explicit permission.

 We reserve the right to change the content of this Policy at any time, or to terminate the Policy.

-This text is a derivative work of “Responsible Disclosure” by Floor Terra, used under a Creative Commons Attribution licence 3.0, to be found at https://responsibledisclosure.nl/en/ .
+This text is a derivative work of “Responsible Disclosure” by Floor Terra, used under a Creative Commons Attribution license 3.0, to be found at https://responsibledisclosure.nl/en/ .